 The CPAC will consult with the Board of Selectmen, the Capital Planning Committee, the Finance Committee, the Redevelopment Board and the Planning Department staff regarding the selected projects.
-The CPAC will then reassess each project during a CPAC meeting in February 2018.
-The CPAC will review the outcome of any Town board advisory meetings and examine whether sponsors have performed sufficient research to identify the secondary budgetary effects of their projects.
+The CPAC will then reassess each project in light of these advisory consultations, including an examination of whether or not sponsors have performed sufficient research to identify the secondary budgetary effects of their projects.

-The CPAC reserves the right to withdraw its support for any proposed project at this CPAC Meeting or at any point prior to the 2018 Annual Town Meeting.
+The CPAC reserves the right to withdraw its support for any proposed project at this CPAC Meeting or at any point prior to the 2019 Annual Town Meeting.